nais/doc/docs/auth/idporten/how-to/secure.md

 https://<ingress>/oauth2/login
 ```

+!!! tip "Recommended JavaScript Library"

+    See <https://github.com/navikt/oasis> that helps with token validation and exchange in JavaScript applications.

 To validate the token, start by validating the [signature and standard time-related claims](../../explanations/README.md#token-validation).
 Additionally, perform the following validations: